Walter H. Durfee: The Father of the Modern Grandfather Clock

 Parents: Elisha A. Durfee and Sarah Law (Allen) Durfee

-Ancestors: Quaker ancestors who settled in the area in the 1640’s.
-Family Info:
+Ancestors: Quakers who settled in the area in the 1640’s.

 Elisha A. Durfee, Walter’s father ran Durfee Mill which manufactured clothing during the Civil War they supplied the overcoats to the Union army.

 Fred Durfee, his uncle, was a mason by trade and he built the Rhode Island Hospital.
 Samuel B. Durfee, an uncle, was a builder and held the office of Superintendent of Highways in Providence.